aoli-al/exchain/README.md

 ```

 - ExChain uses [Phosphor](https://github.com/gmu-swe/phosphor) to perform dynamic taint tracking and uses [TaintDroid](https://github.com/secure-software-engineering/FlowDroid)
 to perform static taint tracking.
-Unfortunately none of those tools work smoothly for large applications such as Hadoop.
+Unfortunately none of those tools work smoothly for large applications such as Hadoop 🥲.
 We have to fork them and add patches.

 - Our build script will configure and build them for you: